 You may not...

-• Use the fonts in clipart or stencils intended for redistribution or sale
+• Use the fonts in clipart, stencils, and/or embroidery files intended for redistribution or sale

-• Install the fonts on more than 2 computers or any computers not owned by you or your company
+• Install the fonts on more than 2 computers (per license) or any computers not owned by you or your company

 • Use the fonts in a software application in which the intended purpose is to allow others to use the fonts (ie: a Flash-based design program in which the user can create his own logo or design using the fonts)